-Under the Canadian constitution, interprovincial and international pipelines fall within the federal government's jurisdiction and require approval by both the NEB and the cabinet of the federal government.
+Under the Canadian constitution, interprovincial and international pipelines fall within the federal government's jurisdiction and require approval by both the CER and the cabinet of the federal government.
 However, recent years have seen a perceived lack of policy and regulatory certainty at a federal level.
-Although the current federal government recently introduced draft legislation to amend the current federal approval processes, it is uncertain when the new legislation will be brought into force and whether any changes to the draft legislation will be made before the legislation is brought into force.
-It is also uncertain whether any new approval process adopted by the federal government will result in a more efficient approval process.
-The lack of regulatory certainty is likely to have an influence on investment decisions for major projects.
+The federal government amended the federal approval process with the CER, which aims to create efficiencies in the project approval process while upholding stringent environmental and regulatory standards.
+However, as the CER has not yet undertaken a major project approval, it is unclear how the new regulator operates compared to the NEB and whether it will result in a more efficient approval process.
+Lack of regulatory certainty is likely to influence investment decisions for major projects.
 Even when projects are approved on a federal level, such projects often face further delays due to interference by provincial and municipal governments as well as court challenges on various issues such as indigenous title, the government's duty to consult and accommodate indigenous peoples and the sufficiency of environmental review processes, which creates further uncertainty.
-Export pipelines from Canada to the United States face additional uncertainty as such pipelines require approvals of several levels of government in the United States.
+Export pipelines from Canada to the United States face additional unpredictability as such pipelines require approvals of several levels of government in the United States.